 Assess the abundance of invasive species in your survey area and note down the location of these in relation to any important habitat features identified in Section 3 and 4.
 This information will help to prioritise the management of invasives.
 You will find separate tables for invasive non-native and invasive native species.
-Once you have assessed the extent of each species you are then asked to make an overall estimate of the extent of invasives across your survey area.
+Once you have assessed the extent of each species you are then asked to make an overall estimate of the extent of invasive non-natives and native invasives across your survey area.